Can Surgery Cause Erectile Dysfunction?

 - Colorectal surgery — particularly anterior resection for rectal cancer

-- Pelvic fracture repair — blunt trauma or surgical repair can damage the pudendal artery or cavernous nerves
+- Pelvic fracture repair — trauma or repair can damage the pudendal artery or cavernous nerves

-- TURP (transurethral resection of the prostate) — for benign prostatic hyperplasia (BPH); lower risk of ED than radical prostatectomy but not zero
+- TURP (transurethral resection of the prostate) — for BPH; lower risk than radical prostatectomy but not zero

 - Aortic aneurysm repair — can disrupt blood supply to the pelvis

-- Spinal surgery — operations affecting the lumbar spine can damage nerve pathways to the penis
+- Lumbar spinal surgery — can damage nerve pathways to the penis

 Nerve-Sparing Prostatectomy

-Where clinically appropriate, surgeons may perform a nerve-sparing prostatectomy, which attempts to carefully dissect and preserve the cavernous nerves.
+Where clinically appropriate, surgeons may perform a nerve-sparing prostatectomy, carefully dissecting around and preserving the cavernous nerves.
 When technically feasible and oncologically appropriate, this significantly improves the prognosis for erectile recovery.
 However:

-- Nerve-sparing is not always possible — if cancer is close to or has infiltrated the nerve bundles, removal may be necessary
+- Nerve-sparing is not always possible if cancer is close to or has infiltrated the nerve bundles

-- Even with nerve-sparing surgery, nerve bruising and stretching during dissection causes temporary loss of erectile function in most men
+- Even with nerve-sparing, nerve bruising during dissection causes temporary loss of erectile function in most men

 - Full recovery, where it occurs, typically takes 12–24 months

-Men having a prostatectomy should discuss nerve-sparing options with their surgeon before the procedure.
+Men planning a prostatectomy should discuss nerve-sparing options with their surgeon before the procedure.

 Recovery Timeline After Prostate Surgery